AliceO2Group/QualityControl/README.md

 The data sampling is configured to sample 1% of the data as the readout should run by default at full speed.

+#### Readout data received by the Task

+The header is a O2 header populated with data from the header built by the Readout.
+The payload received is a 2MB data page made of CRU pages (8kB).

 __Configuration file__

 The configuration file is installed in `$QUALITYCONTROL_ROOT/etc`.
 Each time you rebuild the code, `$QUALITYCONTROL_ROOT/etc/readout.json` is overwritten by the file in the source directory (`~/alice/QualityControl/Framework/readout.json`).